EventCamp 2019 SCHEDULE

 Don’t Underestimate Old School Sales Techniques

-Laura Wagstaff, The NoMad, Eleven Madison Park, Make It Nice
+Laura Wagstaff, Special Events Director, The NoMad Hotel, Eleven Madison Park, Make It Nice Hospitality Group

 In this fast-paced digital world, when everyone has access to the same planning and communication tools that you do, how can your venue stand out in event sales?
 Laura Wagstaff will explain how a personal touch and some old school techniques can help you close more deals and make the sale.